How to Identify Drive In Sales Candidates With Dr Christopher Croner

 More about Dr Christopher Croner

-Dr Christopher Croner is the Principal of SalesDrive, LLC – a firm specialising in selecting and deploying high-performing salespeople.
-Dr Croner is the co-author of the book “Never Hire a Bad Salesperson Again,” detailing his research and practice identifying the non-teachable personality traits common to top producing sales professionals.
+Dr Christopher Croner is the Principal of SalesDrive, LLC – a firm that specializes in selecting and deploying high-performing salespeople.
+Dr. Croner is the co-author of “Never Hire a Bad Salesperson Again,” detailing his research and practice identifying the non-teachable personality traits common to top-producing sales professionals.

 Dr Croner is also the host of the weekly sales enhancement YouTube series “Sales Psyched!”
 He has also developed the proprietary DriveTest® sales assessment and the Drive Interview, both used for hiring “Hunter” salespeople.
 Using this method, he has helped more than 1000 companies worldwide to hire and develop top-performing salespeople.